MicrosoftDocs/power-automate-docs/articles/process-advisor-glossary.md

 **Robotic process automation (RPA)**&mdash;Software that can be easily programmed to do basic, repetitive tasks across applications.

-**Task mining**&mdash;Technology that captures users’ interaction with computers and analyzes how people get jobs done, and how they can do it better.
+**Task mining**&mdash;Technology that captures users’ interaction with computers and analyzes how people get jobs done, and how they can do them better.

 **Variant**&mdash;A specific path it takes for a process to be completed.